ryanbop/launtel_changey/README.md

 This is a 5 digit number (or at least mine is)
 $service_id = "12345"
 <h3>AVC ID</h3>
-This is <insert meaning for AVC here> ID
+This is <insert meaning for AVC here> ID.
+I believe this links to your nbn Modem.
 $avc_id = "AVC123456789012"
 <h3>Location ID</h3>
-This is your location ID
+This is your location ID, it links to your physical property?
-$location_id = "LOC"
+$location_id = "LOC123456789012"

 <h2>This is important</h2>
+This is the part that needs to change between your weekend and weekday script, if you do it with two seperate ps1 files in task scheduler (you could def's do it with `Get-Date`).
+<h3>PSID</h3>
 Your PSID is what actually changes the speed.
 Unfortunealty, I can only provide the numbers for speeds up to 250/25 or 20.
 <li>250/25 = 831</li>
 <li>100/40 = 822</li>